 After the initial filings, the case moves into the discovery phase.
 During this stage, both parties gather and exchange evidence, including documents, emails, and witness statements, to support their claims.

-Discovery can involve:
+Discovery in Minnesota defamation cases can involve:

 - Depositions: Sworn testimony taken outside of court.